f5devcentral/adaptiveapps/resources/f5xc-vk8s-mk8s-nlb/README.md

 This is also covered briefly in the following video, [AWS EKS Deployment.](videos/k8s-usecase-vid01raw_v01.mkv)

-### *F5 DistributedCloud (XC) Virtual Kubenetes (vK8S) Deployment*
+### *F5XC vK8s*

-This section details the brief deployment steps to replicate the cloud component using the a reference example of F5XC vK8S deployment, as seen in the diagram above, in demostration of k8s namespace resilency.
+This section details the brief deployment steps to replicate the cloud component using the a reference example of F5 Distributed Cloud (XC) Virtual K8s (vK8s) deployment, as seen in the diagram above, in demostration of k8s namespace resilency.

+>#### *__Prerequsite__*
+> *To proceed with the deployment of the solution the nominated FQDN domain or sub domain must be configure as per [Application Domain Delegation](https://docs.cloud.f5.com/docs/how-to/app-networking/domain-delegation)*

-Credit for this work and additional information can be attributed to [Kevin Reynolds](https://github.com/kreynoldsf5) and found on [F5DevCentral](https://github.com/f5devcentral/f5xc-shop-demo)
+Credit for this work and additional information can be attributed to [Kevin Reynolds](https://github.com/kreynoldsf5) and can be found on [F5DevCentral](https://github.com/f5devcentral/f5xc-shop-demo)

-> **_Variables:_** *Variables need to be set for deployment, this change can be made to the `variables.tf` file directly, create an `override.tf`, use a [tfvars file](https://www.terraform.io/language/values/variables#variable-definitions-tfvars-files) or [TF_VAR_ environment variables](https://www.terraform.io/cli/config/environment-variables#tf_var_name).
-Throughout this deployment solution it will use local `<name>.tfvars` varible files.*

 #### *__Tasks__*:

-1. First, provision environment vars for `terraform` as [documented;](https://docs.cloud.f5.com/docs/how-to/volterra-automation-tools/terraform)
+1. First, provision environment variables for `terraform` as outlined  in the [documention.](https://docs.cloud.f5.com/docs/how-to/volterra-automation-tools/terraform)

 ```sh
 export VOLT_API_P12_FILE=$HOME/file/location/api_cred.p12